PM-Notes/Prince2/README.md

 *Initiation Stage Plan* is created in *Starting Up a project* and subsequent stage plans are created within *Managing a stage Boundary*.

-A stage plan is required for each management stage and each stage plan is finilaised near to the end of the previous stage.
+A stage plan is required for each management stage and each stage plan is finalised near to the end of the previous stage.
 This provides more confidence as the stage plan is produced close to the time when the planned events will take place.
-Stage plans are performed with the benefit of hindsignt of the performoance of earlier stages and are much shorter in duration than the project plan.
+Stage plans are performed with the benefit of hindsight of the performance of earlier stages and are much shorter in duration than the project plan.

 Defined as: